 Dr. Jerry Park, the founding director of ARIAS, is the site director of an NSF-sponsored multi-university Industry-University Cooperative Research Center (I/UCRC) called Broadband Wireless Access & Applications Center (BWAC).

-SPECIAL NOTE: Broadband Wireless Access & Applications Center (BWAC) invites applications for a post-doctoral research associate position and 2 GRA positions.
+The Broadband Wireless Access & Applications Center (BWAC) invites applications for a post-doctoral research associate position and 2 GRA positions.

 --Post-doctoral research associate (one position): Applicants should hold a PhD in Electrical/Computer Engineering, Computer Science, or a closely related field.
 Applicants should have expertise in one or more of the following areas: security and privacy; dynamic spectrum sharing; cognitive radio networks; IoT; and 5G and other next-generation wireless technologies.
-Plz send your detailed CV as a pdf file to Prof. Jerry Park (email@example.com).
+Please send your detailed CV as a pdf file to Prof. Jerry Park (email@example.com).

 - Graduate research assistant (PhD student; 2 positions): BWAC is looking to hire highly motivated PhD students to participate in ongoing research projects on dynamic spectrum sharing, cognitive radio networks, and wireless security.
-Plz send your detailed CV as a pdf file to Prof. Jerry Park (firstname.lastname@example.org).
+Please send your detailed CV as a pdf file to Prof. Jerry Park (firstname.lastname@example.org).

 Click here for a podcast of Dr. Park's radio interview with WFIR Radio..